 Outrun

 My experiences with Outrun are a bit odd compared to everyone else.
 I did not play the arcade game at first; my first exposure to the series was actually the Master system port.
-So when I eventually did see the arcade cabinet my mind was blown.
+So when I eventually did see the arcade cabinet it was mindblowing.
 Sega’s Super scaler arcade games still look impressive today and even I knew back then that no system could replicate that at home.
 Even with that in mind I still looked at the Genesis port with interest.
 Tempered interest of course; that Galaxy Force 2 port was no bueno.
 But I had nothing to fear as Sega have done an excellent capturing what makes Outrun great.

 The first thing you need to understand is that Outrun is not a racing game in the traditional sense.
 This is more of a driving game, which is in line with creator Yu Suzuki’s intent.
 Cruising the countryside in a Ferrari Testarossa reminds me of Rad Racer in many ways.
 The deluxe cabinet took it a step further, replicating the car interior complete with force feedback.
 I consider myself fortunate to have played it a few times back in the day.
-Outrun was ported to every format under the sun and in varying quality.
+Outrun has ports to every format under the sun and in varying quality.
 For its time Sega’s Genesis version was the best money could buy.
 While it is a bit redundant now it is still one of the better racing games for the system.

 Outrun works differently from most racing games.
 The object isn’t to come first.
 Your goal is simply to reach one of five end goals before time runs out.
 There are no set courses; instead the game has one large map with many branching paths.
 You have a choice before each path and checkpoint and they loosely correspond to easy, normal or hard difficulty.
-When you break it down there are fifteen “tracks” with each individual run consisting of five checkpoints.
+Overall there are fifteen “tracks” with each individual run consisting of five checkpoints.
 This setup gives the game a huge amount of replay value as very few runs are ever the same.
 While the paths vary in terms of difficulty there are also six difficulty levels to further tailor the experience.

 Outrun 009 Outrun 072 Outrun 035 Outrun 015